We Will Help You Anticipate And Avoid Challenges In Divorce Proceedings

-However, one sad experience that always ranks in the “epic worst list” of all family experiences no one wants to go through: Divorce.
-The breakup of a marriage is traumatizing, embarrassing, agonizing and can be, ultimately, quite expensive.
+The breakup of a marriage can be traumatizing, embarrassing, agonizing and can be, ultimately, quite expensive.

-Yet, as of 2015, Washington D.C. has a 29.9% divorce rate per 1,000 couples.
-The District has the highest ranking above ALL fifty states in that category even though divorce rates have dropped 25% in the United States since 1980 (According to research from The Bowling Green State University National Center for Family and Marriage).
+Yet Washington, D.C., has a 29.9% divorce rate per 1,000 couples.
+The District has a higher divorce rate than all 50 states in that category even though divorce rates have dropped 25% in the United States since 1980 (According to research from The Bowling Green State University National Center for Family and Marriage).

-Why so many divorces in our region of the country?
+Why are there so many divorces in the D.C. area?
 That is anyone’s guess.
-Government job stresses, high cost of living, time lost in traffic-it’s those factors and more, no doubt.
+Government job stresses, high cost of living, time lost in traffic can all contribute to stresses in any relationship.

-Whatever the reason, divorce rates are high here and there is, unfortunately, no indications to believe they will decrease now or in the near future.
-So, if you are contemplating divorce or going through a divorce now, you are among many who are in your camp.
+Unfortunately, there is no reason to believe that the divorce rate will decrease in the foreseeable future.
+So, if you are contemplating divorce or going through a divorce now, you are not alone.

-So, if you are going through this event in your life, here are Five Top Legal Considerations as You Go Through a Divorce:
+If you are going through this event in your life, here are five top legal considerations to keep in mind:

 There are other things you can do while going through a divorce which we will cover in future blogs.
 But, this is a good start.
 If you are not sure of anything at the moment, call an experienced family law attorney to help you through it all.